StreamFab’s Perspective and Latest Technical Update

 Amazon currently allows up to three devices to stream different content at once; for the same title, up to two devices may stream concurrently.

 Note: As long as you remain within these limits, household sharing is permitted.
-Overuse, such as exceeding device limits or switching excessively between devices, may trigger playback restrictions, but does not lead to widespread bans as seen with some other platforms.
+But overdoing it—like exceeding device limits or constantly hopping between devices—might trigger playback restrictions.
+Fortunately, it doesn’t result in the kind of sweeping bans seen on some other platforms.

 Download Tools and Content Decryption Practices